better-internet/radworks-docs/docs/getting-started/getting-started.md

 [insert pic of identity]

 The app will also prompt you to create a passphrase.
 This passphrase *isn't* a private key — it is a password decrypting your keypair to access and publish to the Upstream app.
-You will also be prompted for this passphrase when pushing code from your local machine to the Radicle network via your command line.
+You will also be prompted for this passphrase when pushing and fetching code from your local machine to the Radicle network via your command line.

 ## Configuring your system